Look Out for Amorous Alligator Lizards

 3. Lizards can stay paired up for over two days!

 The actual act of mating likely takes place shortly after the lizards pair up.
 However, the male maintains the bite hold for a long time.
-This is most likely a type of “mate guarding”, in which the male is trying to make sure that no rival males try to mate with the female (but we still have more research to do before we are positive this is what’s happening).
+This is most likely a type of “mate guarding”, in which the male is trying to make sure that no rival males try to mate with the female.
+Pairs in prolonged bite holds can also mate multiple times.
 But how long might a male maintain the bite hold?
-We now have four reports of pairs together over 48 hours, with the current record being a pair that were in a bite hold for at least 54 hours in an Orange County, CA backyard in March 2021.
+We now have eight reports of pairs together over 48 hours.
+The current record is (sort of) shared by two pairs that were each observed together for 54 hours!
+One pair was observed together for 54 hours in an Orange County, CA backyard in March 2021, and the other pair was observed together for 54 hours and 1 minute on a San Diego County front porch in April 2023!

 2021_alligator_lilzard_coitus_inat_user_cheryl_peach